 Back with a vengeance with part 2 of my Turkey trip.

-There are excellent hiking trails around Goreme which took us to some more fascinating sights.
+Excellent hiking trails around Goreme took us to more fascinating sights.

 Turkey is a treasure trove of archaeological digs and Soboses, smack bang in the middle of farmland, is a fairly recent dig (discovered 2002) and dates from Roman time.
 Soboses is small at the moment, but the thinking is that an entire city is hidden here.
 We saw Roman baths with heating intact as well as fabulous mosaics.
 Sadly, excavating has stopped due to a lack of funding, a common problem with many of Turkey’s digs.